-The purpose of gap 1 is to provide a head switching recovery period so that, when switching from one track to another, sequential sectors may be read without waiting the rotational latency time.
-In addition, gap 1 allows physical position "driff" of the index pulse as a function of drive temperative.
-Gap 1 should be at least 22 bytes (30 bytes recommended) long to correspond with the head switching time and index drift.
+The purpose of gap 1 is to provide a head switching recovery period so that when switching from one track to another, sequential sectors may be read without waiting the rotational latency time.
+Gap 1 should be at least 22 bytes (30 bytes recommended) long to correspond with the head switching time of 35 microseconds.
 Gap 1 is immediately followed by a sync field for the ID field of the first sector.